munjidev/munjidev.github.io/about.md

 <br/>

 Hi!
 I'm Juan Muniain, a Software Engineer, Game Developer and 3D Animator from Mexico City.
-My goal is to turn awesome game ideas into reality, and deliver unique experiences.
-I'm currently the Strategic and Creative Director at Burning Boats Studios, a small indie development company I co-founded with a group of highly skilled developers from my home country.
+I'm currently working as Strategic and Creative Director at Burning Boats Studios, a small indie development company I co-founded with a group of highly skilled developers from my home country.
 <br/>
 <br/>
 This site is a portfolio which includes the works I’ve contributed to or developed on my own, such as animation and modeling reels, games and jam submissions. "munij" is the pseudonym I go by and what I publish my projects under, usually accompanied by the picture in the bottom left.